omkadu8767/InternHQ/DEPLOYMENT_GUIDE.md

 ## 🎉 Deployment Complete!

-Your Vue.js application is now live with:
+My Vue.js application is now live with:
 - ✅ Scalable backend API on Render
 - ✅ Static frontend hosting on Render
 - ✅ Cloud database with MongoDB Atlas